yegamble/myTimeGoogleCalendarSync/README.md

 # myGoogleCalendar

+NOTE: AD OF 6/2/2023 TARGET HAS DISABLED LOGGING IN WITH A SECURITY QUESTION.
+You are more than welcome to fork this and figure out your own custom way to use this code.

 A simple program to copy my shifts from Target myTime to Google Calendar.

 Hello all!
 I am using the Google Calendar API for this.
 If you would like to use this code.
 You MUST be a Google Cloud developer (its free) and get a google Auth Key.